johnrapp/novasoftware-schedule-parser/README.md

 ## Paper
 The files for the paper are contained in the `paper` directory, where the actual paper document may be found as [`paper.pdf`](https://github.com/johnrapp/novasoftware-schedule-parser/blob/master/paper/paper.pdf).

-The paper is written in LaTeX, with the source code in the file [`paper.tex`](https://github.com/johnrapp/novasoftware-schedule-parser/blob/master/paper/paper.tex).
+The paper is written in LaTeX, with the source code in [`paper.tex`](https://github.com/johnrapp/novasoftware-schedule-parser/blob/master/paper/paper.tex).

 ## Implementation